kirschbaum-development/laravel-actions/README.md

  public $after = ChuckNorrisBlewYourMind::class;
 ```

-Next place your required arguments within the `__construct()` method and your action code within the `__invoke()` method.
+Next place your required arguments within the `__construct()` method and your Action code within the `__invoke()` method.
 You are free to return anything you might need from the invokeable method.
-Now we're ready to use the action!
+Now we're ready to use the Action!

 ```php
 /**